bkavlak/layperson-into-geospatial/README.md

 - [What are they doing?](#What-are-they-doing?)

 ## What is this mystical geospatial?
-I'm lazy to explain this now, will add.
+I'm lazy to write this now, will add.

 ## What are these organizations?
-I'm lazy to explain this now, will add.
+I'm lazy to write this now, will add.

 - [Open Geospatial Foundation](https://www.osgeo.org/) - The organization.
 Many projects are organized under OsGeo.
 - [OpenStreetMap Foundation](https://osmfoundation.org/) - You'll probably think there should exist something on the map, and it's already there in OSM.